NVIDIA/nvbmc-docs/designs/oem/Nvidia/dpu_manager.md

 Giving generic interface to the different protocols.
 Protocol layer will support iteration, identification through StringId, read and write of data raw data.
 Iteration and identification will enable us to create object dynamically.
 Read and Write of raw data keeps separation between protocol and data itself.
+Currently support IPMB, future should support i2c, and others

 ### FRU parser layer
 FRU parser is created per FRU data message.